-I’m actually shocked I did not think of this recipe name prior to about a week ago.
+I’m actually shocked I did not think of this recipe name during my professional cooking days.
 It’s possibly one of the worst music food puns to date and definitely the longest.
 It also would fit basically any type of sloppy joe.
 This just happens to be ground turkey because I’m trying to reduce my red meat consumption.
-Ground turkey’s inherent lack of any real flavor, as opposed to ground beef, makes it a perfect canvas for the sauciness of a sloppy joe.
-The mushroom adds volume and a meatiness to the dish.
+Ground turkey’s inherent lack of any real flavor makes it a perfect canvas for the sauciness of a sloppy joe.
+The mushroom adds volume and meatiness to the dish.

 The sloppy joe of my youth was Manwich with yellow mustard and pickle chips on a hamburger bun.
 This adult version has some nods to that childhood sandwich but only barely.
 I’ve kept the yellow mustard because I honestly believe it’s the best mustard on a sandwich.
 Those store-bought pickle chips got swapped for homemade pickled red cabbage to add crunch and acid.

 Finally, and this was for no other reason than I could, I finished with a fried egg.
-I am firmly camp Sunny Side Up.
+I am firmly camp Sunny Side Up & Crispy AF.
 I love a bright yellow runny yolk.
-I also want a crispy brown bottom on the whites.
 If there are a few egg crispies around the edge, it’s perfection to me.
 It makes for an almost impossible “pick it up to eat it” experience but what a glorious delicious mess it becomes.